onflow/flow-playground-tutorials/tutorials/07-voting/README.md

     }
 }
 ```

+### Voting Tutorial Administration

-`VotingTutorialAdministration` is used for administration of the whole voting process.
-It contains a struct `ProposalData` which is used to store the proposal as well as the total votes and a voter registry:
+`VotingTutorialAdministration.cdc` is used for administration of the whole voting process.
+It contains a struct `ProposalData` which is used to store a proposal
+as well as the total votes and a voter registry:

 ```cadence:title=VotingTutorialAdministration.cdc
 pub struct ProposalData {
     /// The name of the proposal